AlexGaiser/Machine-Learning-Tic-Tac-Toe/README.md

 1. Construct a `index.html` to be your starting point on this project.
 Add your necessary HTML tags, including `script` and `link` tags to link to your JavaScript and CSS respectively.
-2. Before you even start working with JavaScript, construct the gameboard.
+2. Construct the gameboard.
 The gameboard page should include the 3x3 grid, and at minimum a reset button.
 Using `id` and `class` on clickable elements will help you wire this up in JavaScript afterwards.
 3. JavaScript portion will be next:
 	* Locate the element first to use it within your app.
-Think about using `document.getElementById` or `document.getElementsByClassName` to locate your target elements.
+Think about using jQuery to locate your target elements.
      Try this in your console to make sure your selection works.
 	* After finding the elements, start writing logic to listen for `click` events on those elements.
 	* You will also need a variable to keep track of moves.
 As this